 What if you could look at your DSLR camera, know what buttons are your friends and create really cool photos in minutes?
 Photography and styling really does NOT have to be complicated.
 And it does not have to be expensive either!
 In this course I will show how I used the cheapest tools and second hand equipment and made the most out of it.
 If I could do it, so can you!
 The only difference is that you will be able to skip all the boring parts of the learning curve.

-In 4 weeks, you can create your own styled product photos at home.
+In 4 weeks, you can create your own styled stationery and art print photos at home.
 The key is to do things in order:

 Week 01 will be about connecting your brand, your shop, your products with props.